 - Lower loan amounts.
 Borrowing limits are typically lower than you could get with a business term loan.

 - More fees.
-A line of credit often comes with more fees than other types of lending, such as annual fees, transaction fees or monthly maintenance fees.
+A line of credit often comes with more fees than other types of lending, such as annual fees, draw fees, monthly maintenance fees or others.

 - Higher rates.
 Interest rates for business lines of credit are typically higher than for term loans.